jerm062/thebloclandlands/README.md

 A minimalist map interface is available at `web/hexmap.html`.
 Launch the server with `node server.js` and open this file in a browser.
 Each hex can store a note describing landmarks or rumors discovered during play.

+## OSE Companion

+`web/ose.html` contains a proof-of-concept interface inspired by Roadwarden.
+It separates player and dungeon master views and interacts with new API endpoints for NPCs, items, bestiary entries and more.